 This is the day for coffee industry folks.
 It’s all about networking and having in-depth discussions tailored to businesses attending the festival.

-On 30 September and 1 October, the festival will showcase an exquisite selection of great coffee.
+On 1st June, the festival will showcase an exquisite selection of great coffee.

 The Slow Coffee Movement